plkmo/BERT-Relation-Extraction/README.md

 # BERT(S) for Relation Extraction

 ## Overview
 A PyTorch implementation of the models for the paper ["Matching the Blanks: Distributional Similarity for Relation Learning"](https://arxiv.org/pdf/1906.03158.pdf) published in ACL 2019.
+Note: This is not an official repo for the paper.
 Additional models for relation extraction, implemented here based on the paper's methodology:
 - ALBERT (https://arxiv.org/abs/1909.11942)